 Finalist in the 2020 San Francisco Writing Contest (nonfiction)

-Runner up in the California Historical Society 2014 Book Award Contest, whose judge Malcolm Margolin called it “an illuminating and exciting read” and “a first rate work of literature.”
+Runner up in the California Historical Society 2014 Book Award Contest, whose judge Malcolm Margolin, founder of Heyday Books called it “an illuminating and exciting read” and “a first rate work of literature.”

 Reviewed in Metro Silicon Valley on July 29, 2020: